 So, what to do next?
 Conor joined the team in October 2017 and we started again (of course).

 A little side note, perseverance is one of those traits that you look for in employees.
 Most of scientific research is a battle between your desire to get the answer versus your frustration at how difficult or slow things are going.
 The question behind this research was important to answer and worth pursuing.
 In both Valentina and Conor I have been lucky to have two people who were willing to keep on going even when things were really frustrating!

 *The process of making these constructs is known as cloning.
 It can be quite slow, especially when you need to insert multiple different things into the same construct.

 The new plan involved making a new gene construct with some extra control features.
 We switched the promoter, the driver of the gene expression, to one that is active in every cell.
 However, really importantly, we slotted in a “STOP” signal between the promoter and the LaNt gene.
 This stop signal meant that although the mice would have the transgene it wouldn’t actually make any protein until the stop cassette was removed.
 This addition gave us more control over expression.

 To remove the stop cassette in a controlled manner we use a second transgene to express an enzyme (Cre recombinase) that can chop out the bit of genetic code containing the stop.
-Once that happens in any cell, they will start making the LaNt protein from that point onward.
+Once that happens a cell will start making the LaNt protein from that point onward.